cgulia/tts-dynamic-links/README.md

-In-game utility for remotely managing and revisioning paths/urls (links) to custom assets.
+In-game utility for managing and keeping links up to date in your mods/saves.

+The tool finds all gameobjects with the tag `linkmanager` and replaces previous links/paths.

-Usage instructions:
+**Information & Usage Instructions:**

-Link manager takes a link to a JSON file of reference and replacement strings:
+Link manager expects link to a JSON file with reference (original) and replacement strings:
 ```js
     [
         {"target":"lmexample/parasol_cards_f.png","link":"https://steamusercontent-a.akamaihd.net/ugc/18402794888444462126/21082589D67FF0E777DF1C93F4A3ADDF2E91F41C/"},